Our Finance Director Julie shares her top tips on Personal Budgeting!

 Post by Julie Bickerdyke

-Julie is Head of Finance at Better Connect and leads the Finance Team, whilst working alongside the Senior Management Team.
+Julie is Director of Finance at Better Connect.
 She works on strategy to ensure the business is sustainable, using forecasting and scenarios.
 She monitors the numbers, cash and variances.
 Her favourite part of her job is teaching new skills, tips and tricks to her team.
 Julie loves sharing knowledge and developing people.

 Julie is secretary of CIMA Members in Practice Panel, providing UK-wide support and access to quality training and development resources.
 She helped CIMA feed into Treasury how to better help small businesses during the COVID-19 crisis.